 If you wish to do a one-way exchange in the fall, please make note of the following procedures:

 - Contact and get approval from the host institution.

 Contact the host school to find out if it is possible for you to study there in the fall quarter of your second year.
-Ask them for their term’s start and end dates and the business classes that you would be eligible to take.
+Ask them for their term’s start and end dates and the business classes you would be eligible to take.
 Ask them about their fee policy and procedures for visiting students.
 (As a one-way exchange student, you pay fees directly to the host school, NOT to UC Davis.)
-You will still be required to pay 50% of the fall quarter professional school fee in addition to the fees assessed by the host school.
+You will still be required to pay 50 percent of the fall quarter professional school fee in addition to the fees assessed by the host school.
 This fee maintains your status as a registered UC Davis student.